Vishalkulkarni45/ragu/book/src/design/mesh.md

 ### Consistency Checks

 A fundamental property of multivariate polynomials is that two degree-bounded polynomials are equal if and only if they agree at all points in their domain.
-Our protocol exploits this to verify polynomial equality probabilistically through Fiat-Shamir challenges.
+Our protocol exploits this to verify polynomial equality probabilistically through random challenge points.

 Given two representations of a polynomial $p(W, X, Y)$, we verify consistency by evaluating at random challenge points.
 By the Schwartz-Zippel lemma, if two distinct polynomials of degree $d$ are evaluated at a random point, they agree with probability at most $d/|\mathbb{F}|$.